jquinss/PasswordManager/README.md

 * Users can create policies to generate passwords with particular requirements.
 * Users can be informed about the strength of the generated password.
 * Users can copy password properties to the clipboard from the treeview context menu.
-* Users can have an option to see the hidden password.
 * Users can create database backups.
 * Users can recover backups.
 * Users can generate key pairs (public-private keys).